twolodzko/tymwol.github.io/bash.md

 x=
 ```

-You can also define constants, that cannot be deleted, or altered:
+You can also define constants, that cannot be deleted, or altered

 ```shell
 $ readonly PI=3.14